 Antibiotics are some of the most frequently prescribed drugs.
 They work by killing bacteria or preventing bacteria from multiplying and spreading.
 Antibiotics can be used to treat potentially life-threatening conditions such as pneumonia or other conditions such as acne.

 Although antibiotics are useful in a wide variety of infections, it's important to understand that antibiotics only treat bacterial infections.
 Antibiotics are useless against viral infections such as the common cold, or fungal infections such as ringworm.
 Your GP can best decide if an antibiotic is right for your condition.

-- Fluoroquinolones/quinolones such as ciprofloxacin and norfloxacin
+Fluoroquinolones/quinolones such as ciprofloxacin and norfloxacin

 What antibiotics are best for me?

 In most cases, a GP will choose an antibiotic based on the most likely cause of the infection.
-So, if you have an earache, the doctor will choose the antibiotic that best combats the kind of bacteria linked to ear infections.
+So, if you have an earache, and antibiotics are necessary, the doctor will choose the antibiotic that best combats the kind of bacteria linked to ear infections.
 A small number of bacteria cause about 90% of pneumonias, so if you are diagnosed with pneumonia, the doctor will choose an antibiotic that will kill those bacteria.

 The number of doses and common side effects are also taken into account when choosing an antibiotic.
 Patterns of infection in your community may also be factored in.
 Some antibiotics are unsuitable for people with certain conditions, or for women who are pregnant or breastfeeding.

 To provide even greater transparency and choice, we are working on a number of other cookie-related enhancements.
 More information